akarazhev/java-challenges/doc/interview/arraysandstrings/is_unique.md

 ## Statement

 Implement an algorithm to determine if a string has all unique characters.

-### Constraints

 What if you cannot use additional data structures?

 ### Hints